samvictor/Sams-Web-Game-Engine/README.md

 Supported arguments:
  * color - color names or hex notation.
  * position - x, y, and z components of object position.
 [0, 0, 0] by default.
+ This is the position of the center of the object.
+ * size - x, y, and z components of object sie.
+[1, 1, 1] by default.

 ## Player